 - Respite Care – provides assistance that allows time for the patient’s caregiver to rest.

-- Continuous Care – provides short-term crisis management of pain or symptoms in the patient’s home (personal residence, residence of a friend or family member, nursing facility, assisted living facility, etc.).
+- Crisis Care – provides short-term crisis management of pain or symptoms in the patient’s home (personal residence, residence of a friend or family member, nursing facility, assisted living facility, etc.).

 - General Inpatient Care – provides short-term crisis management of pain or symptoms in a hospital, nursing facility or inpatient unit during the hospice stay.